 Parents are responsible for escorting their child/ren into the Preschool Classroom each day.
+The parent must also sign them in and out on the classroom roster.
 Parents must accompany their child/ren into the Classroom.
 The teacher or School Office must be aware that your child is present.
 Parents must come into the Classroom to pick up their child/ren.
 Please park between the school and Church.
 There is no parking in the front of school along Ackerman Blvd.